AgenticRecTune: Multi-Agent with Self-Evolving Skillhub for Recommendation System Optimization: Related Work

 \section{Related Work}

-The optimization of industrial-scale recommendation systems is currently undergoing a paradigm shift, moving from manually tuned pipelines to autonomous, agent-driven ecosystems as LLM is integrated into recommendation systems \cite{wu2024survey}.
+The optimization of industrial-scale recommender systems is currently undergoing a paradigm shift, moving from manually tuned pipelines to autonomous, agent-driven ecosystems as LLM is integrated into recommender systems \cite{wu2024survey}.
 We categorize the existing literature into three primary domains to highlight the progression toward autonomous, system-wide optimization.